 Custodial credit risk is the risk that, in the event of bank failure, the School's deposits may not be returned.
-The School has no deposit policy for custodial credit risk beyond the requirements of state statute.
-According to state law, public depositories must give security for all public funds on deposits.
 All deposits are collateralized with eligible securities in amounts equal to at least 105 percent of the carrying value of the deposits.
 Such collateral, as permitted by the Ohio Revised Code, is held in single financial institution collateral pools at Federal Reserve Banks, or at member banks of the federal reserve system, in the name of the respective depository bank and pledged as a pool of collateral against all of the public deposits it holds or as specific collateral held at the Federal Reserve Bank in the name of the School.
-State law does not require security for public deposits and investments to be maintained in the School's name.
-During 2010, the School and public depositories complied with the provisions of these statutes.